Why being cited by ChatGPT changes the B2B game

 - Definitions in the first sentence.
 LLMs extract opening sentences to answer "what is X?" queries.
 Put the definition under an H2 and answer in fewer than 40 words right below.

 - High factual density.
-One number, date or proper noun every 3 to 4 sentences.
-The ratio recommended by the Princeton GEO study is at least 2 statistics per 500 words.
+One number, date or proper noun every few sentences.
+The Princeton GEO study found that adding relevant, sourced statistics is among the optimisations that most improve visibility in generative answers.

 - Scannable structure.
 H2 every 200-300 words, ordered lists, comparison tables.
 AIs read by HTML block.